-Associate in Science in Management
+Associate in Science in Business Administration

-SL JBJECT CATEGORY CREI DITS I. General Education Requirements ••••• 30 III.
-Management Options12 A. English Composition 6 Complete one of the following options: B. Humanities 6 Accounting Administrative Office Management C. Social Sciences 1.
+SU CRE DITS

+I. General Education Requirements 30

+A. English Composition 6

+В. Humanities 6

+C. Social Sciences 1.
 Macroeconomics or Microeconomics 2.
+Other Social Sciences Must include at least two subject area (3) (6) as.
+9

+D. Natural Sciences and Mathematics 1.
+Precalculus Mathematics or Quantitative Business Analysis 2.
+Other Natural Sciences/ Mathematics (3)(3) 6

+E. General Education Electives 3

+II.
+I. Management Core ••••• 18

+A. Principles of Financial Accounting (3)

+В. Principles of Managerial Accounting (3)

+C. Legal Environment for Business (3)

+D. Principles of Management (3)

+E. Principles of Marketing (3)

+F. Introduction to Computers/CIS (3)

+III.
+Business Electives 6

+IV.
+Free Electives 6

+Total 60

-Other Social Sciences Must include at least two subject are (3) (6) 9 Banking Computer Information Systems Finance General Management Hospital Health Care Administration Hotel/Motel/Restaurant Management D. Natural Sciences and Mathematics 1.
-Precalculus Mathematics (College Algebra and Trigonometry or above) 2.
-Other Natural Sciences/ Mathematics (3) 6 Human Resources Management Insurance International Business Marketing Operations Management Procurement Public Administration E. General Education Electives 3 Purchasing and Materials Management Real Estate II.
-Management Core 15 Retailing Management A. Principles of Financial Accounting (3) Small Business Management/Entrepreneurship Transportation/Distribution Management B. Principles of Managerial Accounting (3) IV.
-Free Electives C. Business Law (3) Total 60 D. Computer Concepts and Applications/Introduction to Computers/Introduction to Computer Information Systems (3) Note: The general education requirements, management core and free electives may be completed solely through courses from other universities or a combination of Thomas Edison State College courses, TECEP® examinations, Prior E. Introduction to Business or Principle of Management/Marketing (if already completed) es (3) Learning Assessment (PLA) and other courses.
-Approximately half of the options may be completed through a combination of courses from other colleges and completed through a combination of courses from other colleges and universities, Thomas Edison State College courses and TECEP® examinations.
+Note: The general education requirements, management core and electives may be completed solely through courses from other universities or a combination of Thomas Edison State College courses, TECEP® examinations, Prior Learning Assessment (PLA) and other courses.

+Approximately half of the options may be completed through a combination of courses from other colleges and universities, Thomas Edison State College courses and TECEP® examinations.
 The addition of Prior Learning Assessment (PLA) theoretically allows all options to be completed through means other than attending class.

-Associate in Science in Management (ASM)
+Associate in Science in Business Administration (ASBA)

-The Associate in Science in Management (ASM) degree is composed of a curriculum that ensures collegelevel competence in business and the arts and sciences.
-There are 20 business options available from which to choose.
+The Associate in Science in Business Administration (ASBA) degree is composed of a curriculum that ensures college-level competence in business and the arts and sciences.
+This program is an evolved version of the Associate in Science in Management (ASM) program.